TommosTools/TommosTools/packages/contextors/README.md

 from React contexts.

- - **Contextors combine the values of multiple contexts** to compute a single value which is updated when any of its input values change.
+ - **Contextors combine the values of multiple contexts** to compute a single value which is updated when any of its source values change.
- - **Contextors are efficient and stable.** A contextor will always produce the same output given the same input values.
+ - **Contextors are efficient and stable.** A contextor will always produce the same output given the same source values.
- - **Contextors are composable.** They can be used as inputs to other contextors.
+ - **Contextors are composable.** They can be used as sources to other contextors.
- - **Contextors can be parameterized.** A contextor's combining function can accept an extra parameter alongside the context-dependent input values.
+ - **Contextors can be parameterized.** A contextor's combining function can accept an extra parameter alongside the context-dependent source values.

 ## Basic Usage